Our Team

 Shari holds her Bachelor of Arts from the University of California, Berkeley with a double major in social welfare and dramatic arts and her Master of Business Administration from George Mason University.
 Outside of work, Shari enjoys volunteering, going on walks, reading, and being a mother and grandmother, to humans and fur-babies.

-Tori Sarris (she/her/hers) manages training programs and public facing offerings for Compassion Institute including CCT Teacher Training, training programs related to CI’s sector-specific work, and Compassion Cultivation Training (CCT) offerings taught by Founding Faculty and senior teachers across the world.
+Tori Higa-Sarris (she/her/hers) manages training programs and public facing offerings for Compassion Institute including CCT Teacher Training, Building Compassion from the Inside Out, and Compassion Cultivation Training (CCT) offerings taught by certified teachers across the world.

-In her free time, Tori can be found outside- hiking, camping, and backpacking with her dog in Central Oregon.
+In her free time, Tori can be found outside- hiking, running, camping, and backpacking with her family in Central Oregon.

 Logan Smith (he/him/his) is proud to join the Compassion Institute as the Digital Operations Manager.
 He focuses on assisting with and developing digital assets and teams for the Compassion Institute including program assistance, website development, and social media management among other tasks.